ian-james/MediaPose_Validation_Test/README.md

 Objective:
 Our research performs a comparative analysis to validate the accuracy levels occuring in MediaPipe.
 Our analysis will evaluate the performance between Dartfish, Mediapipe, and higher-end solutions.
 Our goal is to identify inexpensive telehealth options which uphold the high-levels of standards produced within clinics or more expensive setups.

+# Download Stage
+ Go to Code and click download Zip file.

 # Setup Stages
  * Setup Virtual Environment - (This keeps your computer settings safe and makes it easy to add new projects.)
  * Active Virtual Environment